antoniopgs/github-api-test/README.md

 - `json` (json for the DAOCheckTool)

 # How to use
+1. Create a `.env` file in the root directory (similar to `.env.example`) with your GitHub Access Token.
+The token must have access to the repo you are trying to modify.
-1. Edit the vars in `/src/app.js`
+2. Edit the vars in `/src/app.js`
-2. Run `node src/app.js` in your terminal
+3. Run `node src/app.js` in your terminal